beauNate/lazylms-macos/README.md

 # lazylms

 A minimal TUI client for LM Studio.
+Currently in BETA state and supports only basic functionalities.

 ## Installation